robotix/2020.robotix.in/COMPONENTS/stax.md

 title: Component List - Stax
 permalink: /event/stax/components/
 ---
-Find the component list for the event STAX [here](/tutorial/event/stax).
+Find the component list for the event [STAX](/tutorial/event/stax).
 The components list is divided into two categories:

  * Ones which you will get in the IIT Kharagpur campus.